mbootsman/marcelbootsman.nl/content/posts/my-experiences-at-wordcamp-europe-2017-paris/index.md

 After skipping WordCamp Europe 2016 in Vienna, my wife and I decided to come to Paris.
 We headed to Paris on Wednesday June 14th.
 We were going at a speed of about 300km/h somehere in the north of France in the Thalys train from Rotterdam (yes the city of [WP Meetup Rotterdam](https://www.meetup.com/Rotterdam-WordPress-Meetup/)) to Paris Nord, when I closed my laptop and decided getting the wifi to work was not going to happen.
 We got a snack and a drink and soon we arrived at Paris Nord.
 What we noticed at first was a lot of heavily armed police / army personnel.
 Which felt a bit weird and not at all comforting.

 After leaving the train station, we walked to our hotel and dropped our luggage.
 It was time to go to the barbershop.
 You didn’t expect that one did ya?
 A few days before our journey I wanted to get a haircut, but all shops were fully booked.
 So, I thought, let’s go to Paris and do it here.
 But where do I go?
-I posted this tweet:
+I posted [this tweet](/tweets/874717776660885504/):

-{{< tweet user="mbootsman" id="874717776660885504" >}}
+{{< figure src="images/874717776660885504.png" caption="Screenshot of tweet 874717776660885504" title="Tweet 874717776660885504" alt="Tweet with text: Hey #wceu ppl, anyone know a good barber in Paris?
+I need a 1930s hipster haircut tomorrow 💇🏼‍♂️" >}}

 And just ten minutes later, I received an [answer](https://twitter.com/benjaminlupu/status/874720637062967297) from [Benjamin Lupu](https://twitter.com/benjaminlupu) in which he said I had to go to [Les Thermes de Lutèce](https://www.tripadvisor.com/Attraction_Review-g187147-d4938757-Reviews-Les_Thermes_de_Lutece-Paris_Ile_de_France.html).
 Well that was some very good advice.
 I got a great haircut and a relaxing experience.